What Is Keratoconus?

 Keratoconus patients may begin to experience an onset of symptoms that include:

-Additionally, if your eyeglass prescription changes with every regularly scheduled eye exam, this may be an indication of keratoconus.
+Additionally, if you have large eyeglass prescription changes with every regularly scheduled eye exam, this may be an indication of keratoconus.

-Because the signs and symptoms associated with keratoconus can sometimes be confused for alternative conditions, it’s important to seek a professional diagnosis from a skilled optometrist.
+Because the signs and symptoms associated with keratoconus can sometimes be confused for other conditions, it’s important to seek a professional diagnosis from a skilled optometrist.

 Keratoconus Treatment

 If you are diagnosed with keratoconus, there are several treatment options available to you.
-Depending on the severity of your condition, your Sight360 optometrist may recommend a variety of treatment options, from contact lenses to surgery.
+Depending on the severity of your condition, your Sight360 optometrist may recommend a variety of treatment options, from specialty contact lenses to surgery.
+While the goal of treatment is always to improve vision, in some cases it may also be necessary to stabilize the cornea in order to stop the disease from progressing further.

 Contact Lens Options for Keratoconus

-For many patients, the disease stabilizes after a few years without severe vision problems, and generally some form of contact lenses can provide acceptable vision.
-Common contact lens options include:
+For many patients, the disease stabilizes after a few years without severe vision problems, and generally, specialized contact lenses can provide acceptable vision.

 Our eye doctors can fit you with essentially any contact lens required to correct your condition.